Theatre Arts Classes Fall 2025

 MW 12:00PM-2:30PM (Leslie McCauley)

-TTH 12:00PM-2:30PM (Leslie McCauley)
+TTh 12:00PM-2:30PM (Leslie McCauley)

 Have you dabbled in acting or always wanted to try?
 Here’s the perfect beginning class...fun, safe and filled with people just like you.
 NO experience necessary...really!
 And a great foundation for those with some experience as well.